About Tomás

 First mistake: We are not analogue.
 We are real.
 The term “analogue” is often misused in contemporary discourse, as is its root, “analogy.”
 The terms analogue and digital describe systems that represent or parallel reality, but they are not synonymous with reality itself.

 Second mistake: Digital is analogue.
 Both digital and analogue systems are methods of representing reality, each with distinct mechanisms and limitations.
-Digital media, for example, must ultimately be converted into an analogue form before we can perceive it through our senses.
+Digital media must ultimately be converted into an analogue form before we can perceive it through our senses.

 Stairstep approximation- this is not how digital works 🙂

 A skilled craftsman using either a digital or a film camera can exploit the unique strengths and limitations of both mediums.
-For example, Pierre Schaeffer Man Ray and Jimi Hendrix leveraged the imperfections of analogue tools—such as tape recorders, valve amplifiers, and film—to create distinctive works.
+For example, Pierre Schaeffer Man Ray and Jimi Hendrix leveraged the imperfections of analogue tools—such as tape recorders, film and valve amplifiers—to create distinctive works.
 These so-called “flaws” have since become integral to the aesthetics of music, film, and photography, shaping our cultural practices and preferences.

 Human memory often fails to fully account for life before technologies like film, vinyl, or tape.
 The pre-industrial world offered different sensory and artistic experiences.
 Attending a live play or listening to unamplified music- in a theatre or around a campfire- can provide a more direct connection to human creativity, unmediated by technological systems.